Connect with us

 A new report from the World Bank predicts a high demand for metals involved in the energy transition over the next decades, which is likely to push prices higher.

-According to the report, the demand for metals and minerals is likely to go up amid the development of electric vehicles, renewable energy, and other low-carbon technologies.
+According to the report, demand for metals and minerals is likely to go up amid the development of electric vehicles, renewable energy, and other low-carbon technologies.

 “This will depend on the speed and direction of the energy transition, the volume of mining capital investment, environmental constraints on these industries, and policy measures and incentives,” the World Bank said.